Skip to content

 }

-When to use: single entities, configuration objects, API response payloads.
+Use for single entities, configuration objects, and API response payloads.
 A Record is one row of data with named fields.

-An ordered list of Records, stored as NDJSON (one JSON object per line).
+An ordered collection of Records, stored as NDJSON (one JSON object per line).
 This is the primary data interchange format.

 {"email":"a@example.com","score":92,"tier":"high"}